ReactiveX/RxRuby/readme.md

   .each {|x| puts x.to_s }
 ```

-Using Rx.rb, you can accomplish the same kind of thing with a push based collection with little to no change to your code at all, changing `each` to `subscribe`.
+Using RxRuby, you can accomplish the same kind of thing with a push based collection with little to no change to your code at all, changing `each` to `subscribe`.

 ```ruby
 someSource